pgaskin/kepubify/README.md

   -r, --regenerate           Re-generate all covers

 Arguments:
-  KOBO_PATH is the path to the Kobo eReader.
+  kobo_path is the path to the Kobo eReader.
 If not specified, covergen will try to automatically detect the Kobo.
 ```